Parts and Chairwork Psychotherapy

 Feeling stuck despite previous therapy

-What to Expect
+What to Expect at ANIMA

-Parts Work Therapy at ANIMA typically involves:
+Parts Work Therapy typically involves:

-Preparation and stabilisation
+Establishing safety and stabilisation

-Integration and consolidation
+Ongoing reflection and consolidation

 Taking the Next Step